rene-richter/moderncpp/docs/25_creation_destruction.md

 };
 ```

-Member variables are destroyed with their aggregates.

-If a class has to provide a destructor, in most cases all *special functions* have to be user-defined (or deleted) --- *Rule of Five*:
+If a class provides a user-defined destructor, all [*special member functions*](https://namespace-cpp.de/std/doku.php/kennen/spezielle_methoden#regeln) of the class should be user-defined or deleted --- *Rule of Five*:

 ```cpp
 struct E